Jaccomando/Predicting-Employee-Attrition/README.md

 I decide to use Accuracy and F-1 Score (a balance of Precision and Recall) as my primary metrics.
 In this business case, minimizing the number of False Negatives (the number of employees predicted to stay that actually leave) is important and is generally measured by a Recall Score.
 But a case can be made that minimizing False Positives (the number of employees predicted to leave that actually stay) is also important and is generally measured by a Precision Score.
 So an F-1 Score is considered to be a nice balanced metric between Precision and Recall.

 ## First Simple Model
 Logistic Regression is used for a first simple model.
-After several attempts at tuning parameters, the model does not perform well on training on training data.
+After several attempts at tuning parameters, the model does not perform well on training data.
 The accuracy score is .69 with an F1 score of .79.
 I decide to move onto other models which may be better suited to binary classification.

 ## Additional Models
 I try Support Vector Machine, Random Forest Classifier, K Nearest Neighbor, and stacking Random Forest Classifer and K Nearest Neighbor as base learners with Logistic Regression as the meta learner.
 The stacked model performs best on training and validation data yielding perfect accuracy and F-1 scores with Random Forest also performing well with a 98% accuracy and 99% F-1 score.